About our community

 In 2016 we added the International Baccalaureate Programme.

-This year we look forward to witnessing the first 12th grade International Baccalaureate Prom.
+This year we look forward to witnessing our second 12th grade International Baccalaureate Prom.

 What was a dream now became a reality and we thank all of those who made it possible.